vandanrohatgi/Gesture-Mouse/README.md

 # How to use

 to start open the script and place a blue object you want to track in front of camera and run the script.
 Now try moving the object and see the mouse move accordingly.
 To click just keep the pointer steady at same place and it will do a click action.
 If you want to see the contour of the object just uncomment the lines in script.
+To exit you will need to move to the terminal from which you are running the script and press ctrl+c.